sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-06-cloudformation-custom-resources.md

   - "<a href = \"https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html\">AWS docs on custom resources</a>"
 skill: proficient
 tips:
-  - "<a href = \"https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-lambda-function-code-cfnresponsemodule.html\">cfn-flip</a> Is a great tool for sending the responses back to cloudformation (as the examples will show)"
+  - "<a href = \"https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-lambda-function-code-cfnresponsemodule.html\">cfn-response</a> Is a great module (nodejs/python) for sending the responses back to cloudformation (as the examples will show)"
 ---

 Custom Resources are a way to define non-cloudformation standard resource definitions.